When your child is bright, but something isn’t adding up at school.

-Dr. Courtney Duhning, Psy.D., ABNSP
+Dr. Courtney Duhning, Psy.D., ABSNP, NCSP

 Board-Certified Pediatric Neuropsychologist